dhrkawk/hyspark_teamC/README.md

-# InsuranceOps AI - Landing Page Mockup
+# MediCodex - Landing Page Mockup

-This is a static landing page for **InsuranceOps AI**, a conceptual AI-powered operating system for insurance claims processing and fraud detection.
+This is a static landing page for **MediCodex**, a conceptual AI-powered operating system for insurance claims processing and fraud detection.

 ## Project Overview